 DiAngelo Law, a Trademark Law Firm in Tampa, FL, is here to answer your questions!

 In 2021, a business's most valuable assets can no longer be protected by lock and key to a brick and mortar building with a security system.
 That is because much of the value now comes from intellectual property.

 One type of Intellectual Property that every business has, is called a trademark.

-Intellectual Property is not limited to trademarks though, copyrights, patents, and trade secrets are a few others that add massive value to a business and require legal protection for long-term growth and success of a business.
+Intellectual Property is not limited to trademarks.
+Copyrights, patents, and trade secrets are a few others that add massive value to a business and require legal protection for the long-term growth and success of a business.

 You're not the only entrepreneur curious about intellectual property, so DiAngelo Law, a trademark law firm in Tampa, FL, has provided this helpful FAQ list:

 A trademark is what consumers use to recognize a particular brand.
 A business's name is the most common trademark.
 Logos, slogans, and even scents associated with brands may also function as trademarks.

 Often times an Office Action (trademark refusal) is issued for technical reasons that can be fixed.
 Other times there may be complex substantive reasons for the refusal, like the trademark is too similar to an existing trademark.
 Sometimes the solution is responding with a legal argument supported by legal precedence and evidence.
 Other times the application process has to be started over.
 In some cases, there is no way to overcome the refusal and you'll have to consider a rebranding.
 An experienced trademark attorney, like Erica DiAngelo can guide you through the process.

 Once you've completed a comprehensive trademark clearance search to determine the risk of going forward with your trademark, the next step is filing an application with the USPTO (United States Patent and Trademark Office).
 There are many technical requirements that go into making a successful trademark application and getting registration, so working with a business attorney experienced with trademark law is highly recommended.